 On Nov 26, 2018, Treasury Metals announced the Company entered into a binding term sheet with Extract Capital Master Fund Ltd. and Extract Lending LLC (together "Extract") to extend the maturity date of the Company's existing convertible term loan (the "Term Loan") for three years (the "Loan Amendment").
 The Loan Amendment will amend the maturity date of the Term Loan, extending it for a period of three years from the effective date of closing that is anticipated to be on or about November 30, 2018.
 As part of the Loan Amendment, Extract has also agreed to assume the US\$2.2 million portion of the US\$4.4 million facility previously held by Loinette Company Leasing Ltd. which has agreed to an early payout without penalty.
-Pursuant to the terms of the Loan Amendment, the Term Loan shall be convertible at the election of Extract into common shares in the capital of the Company (the "Common Shares") at a conversion price of CAD\$0.36 per Common Share, representing approximately a 50% premium to the closing price of the Common Shares (November 23, 2018), which is the closing date of entering into the binding term sheet.
+Pursuant to the terms of the Loan Amendment, the Term Loan shall be convertible at the election of Extract into common shares in the capital of the Company (the "Common Shares") at a conversion price of CAD\$0.36 per Common Share, representing approximately a 50% premium to the binding term sheet.
 All other terms of the Term Loan will remain unchanged.